srobo/infrastructure/README.md

 2. Install [kubectl][kubectl] - to interact with the kubernetes cluster

 3. Switch to your newly created cluster for kubectl

    ```bash
    $ doctl k8s cluster kubeconfig save application-cluster-development
    ```

 ### Network Security

 The kubernetes provisioning brings up a firewall for the nodes, exposing every port above 30000 to the outside world.
 For StudentRobotics this isn't ideal, so it's been adjusted manually in the DigitalOcean account so only the load balancer can speak to the nodes directly.

 ## Managing tfstate

 Running Terraform generates state files, which represent what Terraform is responsible for, and stops it modifying or deleting things it doesn't know about.
-When you provision the environment, it will generate some state files, and place them in the `state` directory.
+When you provision the environment, it will generate some state files, and place them in the `terraform.tfstate.d` directory.

 For StudentRobotics, this state currently lives in DigitalOcean Spaces.
 Meaning when you want to provision the environment, you need to download the latest